Mark Thompson (media executive): President and CEO of The New York Times Company

 On 14 August 2012, Thompson was named CEO of The New York Times Company, effective 12 November 2012.
 He was brought on to accelerate the company's digital transition and extend its global reach, and in this role he directs strategy and oversees business operations.
 Thompson invested heavily in the Times' digital products, and has attributed increased autonomy for the digital product teams as "the single biggest reason" for the news outlet's success.

 In 2013, he hired Meredith Kopit Levien as chief revenue officer and promoted her to chief operating officer in 2017.
 Thompson has been critical of Google and Facebook.
 He has said the Times seeks to be a destination and not reliant on the platforms, and hopes to "more reliably turn engagement into a regular revenue stream".
 In 2018, he gave a speech at the Open Markets Institute in Washington, D.C., in which he described Facebook's policy of labeling political news as ads as "a threat to democracy".
 According to a filing with the Securities and Exchange Commission, Thompson's total compensation in 2019 was $6.1 million, including salary and stock awards.

 In 2015, he pledged to transform the Times into an "international institution", the same way "we once successfully turned a metro paper into a national one".
 The Times now has more international digital subscribers than it had total digital subscribers when Thompson took over as CEO.
 Under Thompson's leadership, The New York Times became the first news organization in the world to pass the one million digital-only subscription mark.
-As of May 2020, the company surpassed 5 million digital-only subscriptions, and 6 million total subscriptions, accounting for nearly sixty percent of the company's revenue.
+As of May 2020, the company surpassed 5 million digital-only subscriptions, and 6 million total subscriptions, accounting for nearly sixty per cent of the company's revenue.
 In 2015, Thompson set the goal of doubling the company's digital revenue by 2020.
 The goal was met ahead of schedule in 2019.
 The company's new goal is to have 10 million subscriptions by 2025.
 He has also predicted that the print paper will last for at least 15 more years.

 In July 2020, he was replaced by Meredith Kopit Levien as CEO and president of the New York Times Company.